henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

-.. automodule:: astroNN.models.ApogeeBCNN
+.. automodule:: astroNN.models.apogee_models

 APOGEE Spectra with Bayesian Neural Net - **astroNN.models.ApogeeBCNN**
 -------------------------------------------------------------------------

-.. autoclass:: astroNN.models.ApogeeBCNN.ApogeeBCNN
+.. autoclass:: astroNN.models.apogee_models.ApogeeBCNN
     :members:

-.. inheritance-diagram:: astroNN.models.ApogeeBCNN.ApogeeBCNN
+.. inheritance-diagram:: astroNN.models.apogee_models.ApogeeBCNN
    :parts: 1

 Although in theory you can feed any 1D data to astroNN neural networks.
 This tutorial will only focus on spectra analysis.